 To learn how to block or unblock a user, see our tutorial on how to use WhatsApp, and read the heading “How to Block a WhatsApp Contact.”

 Something you should always remember when using a social network or any other sort of communication tool is to be careful about what you share with other people.
 The reason for this is that once you do share content with others, you are often no longer in control of it.
 This holds true for WhatsApp.

 WhatsApp itself does not store any content that you share over it.
 However, the people whom you send that content to can store it, and even share it with their contacts.
 So before you send a text message, picture, video, audio message, or current location indicator to someone, ask yourself if you would be okay with potentially letting other people whom that person knows see it.

-If you see something or someone on WhatsApp breaking the rules, you can report the offending content or person.
+If you see something or someone breaking the rules, you can report the offending content or person.
 Just go into your settings, tap Help, and then tap Contact Us.
 You can then explain what the problem is, and add screenshots as evidence of your issue.

 Though it's certainly very rare, it may happen that you run into a situation on WhatsApp where someone repeatedly issues credible threats to harm you, themselves, or someone else.
 If you ever feel that you or someone else is in immediate danger, call the local police, emergency services, suicide prevention hotline, or whatever authorities are best equipped to handle the situation at hand.

 That's some need-to-know information about safety and security on WhatsApp!
 To learn more about the app, like the pros and cons, how much it costs to use, and of course, how to use the app, check out the rest of our free WhatsApp course!